ChienKangLu/Nordic-nRF52-DK-and-Android-BLE-GATT/README.md

    1. Add worker
    2. Add Device
    3. Authorize worker
-   4. Access the temperature of sencor synchronously, if the temperature exceeds a partuicular value, it will send a warn to worker
+   4. Access the temperature of sencor synchronously, if the temperature exceeds a partuicular value, it will show a warning
 ## Demo Video